z3nth10n/music-tools/TODOs/visual-tab.md

 * Allow selecting the playing tempo or setting a custom tempo (in a box in a corner, with a slider)
 * The bouncing ball that moves along as the measure progresses
 * The tablature should scroll as the song plays
-* If the tablature is very long, load it in chunks (10 measures at a time)
 * Good chord and note detection via microphone
 * Good chord detection from the tablature